-Our governing arrangements are set out in our Constitution (PDF, 1.26 KB).
-This document sets out the principles and rules by which the organisation will operate.
+Our constitution (PDF, 1.26 MB) sets out the standards and rules the organisation will follow.

 A conflict of interest is something that could lead a person to think someone else’s ability to judge, act or influenced (or could be) by another interest they hold.
 For example, if someone owned shares in a business, we would not be satisfied they could make a fair and robust decision about whether NHS Kernow should give that business a contract.

 The way we handle conflicts of interest is important.
 This is because the public, healthcare providers and Parliament need to be confident our commissioning decisions are:

 If we don’t manage conflicts of interest well, our decisions could be open to legal challenge.
 It could also lead to fraud, bribery and corruption.